PLEASE READ BEFORE BOOKING

 Accutane or Retin-A (acne medication) within the last year- skin composition is altered and will not heal well.
 Must wait 1 year before treatment

 Retinol or Vitamin A user- skin composition is altered and will not heal well.
-Must discontinue use 1 month prior to treatment
+Must discontinue use 2 weeks prior to treatment.

 Extremely thin skin- transparent or translucent bleeds easily and cannot hold color due to its thinness